 - Give them bullet points and don’t give them full scripts

-- Let them speak in their own voice
+- Let creators speak in their own voice

-- Let them present the material how they would naturally share with their audience
+- Let creators present products/services how they would naturally share with their audience

 Q. What are some challenges facing women entrepreneurs in the small business sense that are trying to grow business digitally?

 Mylen: Brands don’t want to spend an equal amount of money on women and men influencers that have the same audience size and niche.

 Patricia: Strategize what’s going to be the most effective method for presenting your information to each social media platform.
 Use free resources like the Small Business Development Center and Work Source.

 Q. How important is networking and mentorship to you?